waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - History of Ecruteak: Two towers were roosts for flying Pokemon.
 One burned down.
 Three Pokemon (water, lightning, fire) ran off into the grassland.
 - Pokedex 'Area' tracks the current active overworld sighting location.
 - Sightings are triggered by specific tile-entry zones.
+- Time Tracking: Searched Route 42 island from Turn 17450 to 17515 (Stagnated).

 # Items Received
 - Fire Stone: Route 36 (Alan).